ntnhon/MaterialActionSheetController/README.md

 - Present on iPad as a pop-up
 - Custom header
 - Prevent action sheet from being dismiss too fast while accessory view is animating (Ex: `UISwitch` is switching)
-- Customizable theme by subscribing to `UIAppearance`
-- 2 built-in themes: light & dark

 ## Requirements